Introduction: DIY Decor Shelf

-A 2 by 4 piece of wood will work or even a 1 by 4.
+A 2 x 4 piece of wood will work (or even a 1 x 4).

 I sprayed it down the night before with insect killer.
-However I got to some pointers from my friends at YouTube to put it the oven for about 15 minutes this should kill any insect.
+However, I got some pointers from my friends at YouTube to put it the oven for about 15 minutes.
+This should kill any insect.

 Step 2: Cutting the Wood

-Then I clamp them together and took measurements.
-I used an addition clamp to for the opposite end.
+Then I clamped them together, and took measurements.
+I used an addition clamp for the opposite end.
 I needed to make sure the spacing was consistent all the way through.

-I then place the tree branch near the gap and then scored it with the saw blade.
+I then placed the tree branch near the gap, and then scored it with the saw blade.
 I took a Reciprocating Saw to cut the branch.
-The cut I made was 1/8 '' longer than it should have been.
-This way I have room to sand it down.
+The cut I made was 1/8-inch longer than it should have been.
+This way I had room to sand it down.

 Step 3: Coating the Branch

 Then sand it down to remove the rough texture and any dirt.